altmp/altv-docs/articles/changelogs/upcoming.md

 > - Renamed Object to LocalObject
 > - .id represents local id now, if you need same id as on server use .remoteID
 > - getPermissionState returns bool now
+> - setArtificialLightsState has no effect anymore, use DisableEmissiveLightsRendering config flag instead
 > ```

 ### Added